spatialsys/spatial-game-deathball/README.md

 List of bots available in `BotManager.cs`

-`BallControl.cs` to modify how the ball moves and what id does on collision
+`BallControl.cs` to modify how the ball moves and what it does on collision

-`LocalPlayerControls` to modify what the local player can do.
+`LocalPlayerControls.cs` to modify what the local player can do.